 Step 4: When the postcard arrives, login to your GMB account, click Verify Now again and enter the code on the postcard.

 Step 5: Wait.
 It may take a few weeks for your business to appear on Google.
-If it takes longer than this, contact the Google My Business help team.
+If it takes longer than this, contact their help team here.

 How To Claim an Existing Account

-Locate the GMB profile and click Own this business?
+Locate the GBP profile and click Own this business?
 Follow the verification steps to claim ownership.

 How To Become a User on a Claimed Account

-Option 1: Locate the GMB profile and click Own this business?
+Option 1: Locate the GBP profile and click Own this business?
 Click Request Access so send a notification to the current owner.